Skip to Main Content

 oneColumn

 Faculty from the University of North Florida and Eckerd College received a $340,000 award from the NOAA Marine Debris Program to reduce single-use plastic consumption and foster long-term pro-environmental behaviors among undergraduates in coastal communities.
-The goal of the research program is to reduce generation of marine debris in those areas over time.
+The goal of the research program was to reduce generation of marine debris in those areas over time.
 Learn more about the research project.

 IERE Support